kainath05/kainath05/README.md

 ## 📫 How to Reach Me

-You can reach me at: kainath_ahmed@hotmail.com
+You can reach me at:

-## 🤝 Connect with Me
+- kainath_ahmed@hotmail.com
 - [LinkedIn](https://www.linkedin.com/in/kainath-ahmed-474ab4266/)

 Thank you for visiting my GitHub page!